Department and Program Review Guidelines

 - Provide a fresh perspective on the department or program and a focus for its own response and plan.

-Upon receipt of the External Committee’s report, the dean’s office sends each member of the committee a modest honorarium ($500) in appreciation of his or her service.
+Upon receipt of the External Committee’s report, the dean’s office sends each member of the committee a modest honorarium in appreciation of the individual’s service.

 Step 7: Respond to the Review Committees’ Reports